jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 - Patch version (Z) number changes indicate backwards compatible bug fixes

 Contributions to JupyterLab extensions and other customizations should plan for possible breaking changes.
+Consider documenting your maintenance plans to users in these projects.
-You may wish to consider pinning the major version of JupyterLab when developing extensions (in your package metadata).
+You may also wish to consider pinning the major version of JupyterLab when developing extensions (in your package metadata).

 We maintain the **two most recently released major versions of JupyterLab**, JupyterLab v2 and JupyterLab v3.
 After JupyterLab v4 is released, we will no